matthewaptaylor/create-t3-turbo/README.md

   ├─ auth
   |   └─ Authentication using next-auth. **NOTE: Only for Next.js app, not Expo**
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & Planetscale
+  |   └─ Typesafe db calls using Prisma
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling